akarlinsky/world_mortality/README.md

 2015 - 2020: Oficina Nacional de Estadistica e Informacion (ONEI) [Anuario Demográfico 2020](http://www.onei.gob.cu/node/16425)

+### Dominican Republic (monthly)
+2015 onward: Oficina Nacional de Estadística (ONE) [Estadísticas Vitales - Defunciones](https://one.gob.do/datos-y-estadisticas/temas/estadisticas-demograficas/estadisticas-vitales/)

+Note: ONE has information on deaths up to end of 2020, yet deaths in the Dominician Republic may have a signficant delay in registration, espically in the last months of the year, where deaths will only be registered in the next year in ordinary times, a delay that COVID-19 might have increased.
+Thus, we are currently only displaying data up to September 2020.

 ### Ecuador (weekly)
 2015 to 2016: https://aplicaciones3.ecuadorencifras.gob.ec/BIINEC-war/index.xhtml
 2017: https://www.ecuadorencifras.gob.ec/nacimientos-y-defunciones-2017/